Keypoint Transformer: Solving Joint Identification in Challenging Hands and Object Interactions for Accurate 3D Pose Estimation: Method

 \subsection{Hand Pose Representations and Losses}

-As noted in previous works~\cite{hasson20_handobjectconsist, Angjoo, Pavlakos2018LearningTE, Pavlakos2019TexturePoseSH, hasson19_obman}, regressing 3D joint locations directly is more accurate (in terms of joint error) than regressing model parameters such as the MANO joint angles.
+We consider three main hand pose representations: 3D joint locations, 2.5D~\cite{umar, Moon_2020_ECCV_InterHand2.6M} joint locations, and MANO joint angles~\cite{Romero2017EmbodiedH}.
+Previous methods~\cite{hasson20_handobjectconsist, Angjoo, Pavlakos2018LearningTE, Pavlakos2019TexturePoseSH, hasson19_obman} have noted that regressing model parameters such as joint angles is less accurate in terms of joint error than regressing the joint locations directly.
 However, regressing MANO joint angles provides access to the complete hand mesh required for modeling contacts and interpenetration during interactions~\cite{Taheri2020GRABAD, Brahmbhatt2020ContactPoseAD, hasson19_obman} or for learning in a weakly supervised setup~\cite{Kulon2020WeaklySupervisedMH,Baek2020WeaklySupervisedDA,hasson20_handobjectconsist}, which could be interesting for future extension of our method.
-We therefore consider both options (3D joint locations and joint angles) as outputs and show later in our experiments that our architecture enables joint angle representation to achieve competitive performance when compared to the joint location representation.
-For the 3D joint hand locations, we consider two types of representations: parent-relative joint vectors and parent-relative 2.5D pose.
-We detail the three possible representations and their corresponding losses below. \paragraph{Parent-relative joint vectors $\hat{V}$.} In this representation, each joint $j$ is associated with a 3D 'joint vector' $V_j$ given by $V_j = J_\ThD(j) - J_\ThD(p(j))$, where $J_\ThD$ is the 3D joint location and $p(j)$ refers to the parent joint index of joint $j$.
-The advantage of this representation is that it defines the hand pose relative to its root without requiring knowledge of the camera intrinsics.
-We estimate 20 joint vectors per hand using 20 joint queries, from which we can compute the root-relative 3D location of each joint by simple accumulation.
-The root-relative 3D pose of the left hand is translated by the predicted right-hand relative translation $T_{L \rightarrow R}$, resulting in right hand root-relative 3D joint locations.
-In total we use 40 joint queries (20 per hand) and one additional query to estimate $T_{L \rightarrow R}$ and weak camera parameters.

-When using this representation, we supervise our architecture using a pose loss $\calL_\pose^V$ that combines 3 loss terms:

-where $\calL_\calV$ is the L1 loss between the predicted joint vectors and their ground truth, $\calL_\ThD$ is the L1 loss between the 3D joint locations retrieved by summing the predicted joint vectors and their ground truth, and $\calL_\TwD$ is the L1 loss between the reprojections of the 3D joint locations using the predicted scale $\hat{s}_c$ and 2D translation $\hat{t}_c$ and their ground truth locations. \paragraph{Parent-relative 2.5D pose~\cite{umar, Moon_2020_ECCV_InterHand2.6M}.}
+As we show later in our experiments, the Keypoint Transformer enables the MANO joint angle representation to achieve competitive performance when compared to the joint location representation.
+We follow standard practice for these three representations.
+We detail them and their corresponding losses in the supplementary material for completeness.